-Juliet Allibone is the Head of Operations for the National Institute of Health Research Health Protection Research Unit in Healthcare Associated Infection and Antimicrobial Resistance.
+Juliet Allibone is the Head of Operations for the National Institute of Health Research Health Protection Research Unit in Healthcare Associated Infections and Antimicrobial Resistance.
 The HPRU is a partnership between Imperial College London, Public Health England, Warwick University, Cambridge University and Imperial College Health Partners.

 The Unit was funded, along with 14 others in priority areas from immunisation to radiation hazards, to bring Universities to work in partnership with Public Health England to support excellent health protection research relevant to the needs of Public Health England.
 It commenced 01 April 2020 for a 5 year period and builds on the legacy of the previous HPRU which ran from 01 April 2014 -31 March 2020.